ryanrowe2/StockTradingAI-Project/README.md

 ## Overview

-This project develops a **goal-based probabilistic stock trading agent** designed to predict whether the next day’s stock *Close* price will exceed today’s.
+This project develops a **goal-based probabilistic stock trading agent** designed to predict whether the next day’s stock *Close* price (closing price of the day) will exceed today’s.
 Our primary objective is to maximize profit while managing risk by combining advanced probabilistic models, feature engineering, and reinforcement learning techniques.

 Over the evolution of this project, we have achieved several key milestones: